MiguelGarciaTH/Blockchain101/README.md

 - Proof-of-Work (PoW);
 - Proof-of-Stake (PoS).
 Then, we will focus on the first Blockchain that appeared: The Bitcoin.
-Bitcoin address the double-spending problem.
+Bitcoin addresses the double-spending problem.

 The students will implement a PoW system using the knowledge and code implemented in the previous classes.